-Council Tax Reduction online form
+Apply for Council Tax Reduction

-Please complete the online application form and provide evidence of your current household income and we can also backdate Council Tax Reduction for a period of time.
+Please complete the above online application form and provide evidence of your current household income and we can also backdate Council Tax Reduction for a period of time.

 As you will appreciate, our phone lines are very busy with people who need immediate help with food, medicines and care at home among many other emergencies, so please email us at Council.Tax@east-ayrshire.gov.uk giving details of what your issue is and we will get back to you as soon as we can.

-We strongly advise those customers applying for a Scottish Welfare Fund grant to use the online application form rather than making a telephone application.
+We have changed the way we process Scottish Welfare Fund applications and strongly advise those customers applying for a Scottish Welfare Fund grant to use the Scottish Welfare Fund's online application form rather than making a telephone application.
 Completing the form online will mean that we can process your application faster.

 Given the pressure on the service we ask that you do not phone the Scottish Welfare Fund telephone number.